Stochastic Compositional Gradient Descent under Compositional Constraints: Numerical Results

-which involves the expectation term in the denominator.
-Here, the indicator function within the definition renders the constraint non-convex in the optimization variable $\w$, and appropriate relaxations must be used.
+In this section, we conduct experiments on fair-classification problem that has been discussed in Sec.\ref{faircl}.
+Since the indicator function within the definition of risk difference function \eqref{indi} renders the constraint non-convex in the optimization variable $\w$, appropriate relaxations must be used.
 We discuss three such approximations and evaluate their performance on a real dataset to demonstrate the flexibility of the proposed framework.
 Throughout, the classification loss remains the same, while only some of the indicator functions are relaxed.
+The risk difference function in \eqref{indi} can be further simplified as